sigma67/spotify_to_ytmusic/README.rst

 For backwards compatibility you can also create your own file and pass it using ``--file settings.ini``.

-If you want to transfer private playlists from Spotify (i.e. liked songs), choose "yes" for oAuth authentication, otherwise choose "no".
+If you want to transfer private playlists from Spotify (e.g. liked songs), choose "yes" for oAuth authentication, otherwise choose "no".
 For oAuth authentication you should set ``http://localhost`` as redirect URI for your app in Spotify's developer dashboard.

 Usage